• Skip to primary navigation

 Ready badam kheer.

-Garnish with slivered almonds and pistachios and dried rose petals and serve hot or chilled.
+Garnish with slivered almonds, pistachios, and dried rose petals, and serve hot or chilled.

-Tip – If serving the kheer chilled, cover the pan with a lid to avoid the formation of a cream layer on top.
+Tip: If serving the kheer chilled, cover the pan with a lid to prevent the formation of a cream layer on top.
 Refrigerate for 3-4 hours and serve chilled.

 Badam ki kheer garnished with slivered nuts and dried rose petals.